Who Needs A Cell Signal Booster For Their Home?

 There are other assurances to their functionality, as well.
 All SureCall Canada boosters are FCC-certified.
 These government certifications provide customers with peace of mind that all claims made on our website and on product packaging are valid.
 These federal certifications also assure that boosters don’t cause any harmful interference on any cellular networks.

-A variety of tests done by third parties have been done in recent years on the effectiveness of cell signal boosters as well.
+A variety of tests done by third parties have been done in recent years on the effectiveness of in-house cell phone signal boosters as well.
 Here’s an example of one of them.
 Not to mention the many thousands of reviews posted by happy customers online.

 3. Are Signal Boosters Compatible With Every Home And Cottage?